 If you are a victim of domestic violence, there are a number of resources available at the court to assist you.
 A victim of domestic violence should also know that they have certain rights pursuant to Code of Civil Procedure section 1219.

 Code of Civil Procedure section 1219(b) prohibits a court from imprisoning or otherwise placing in custody the victim of a sexual assault or domestic violence crime for contempt if the contempt consists of refusing to testify concerning that sexual assault or domestic violence.

 If you are a victim of domestic violence you are also entitled to have an attorney represent you.
 If you have questions regarding your rights as a victim, you should contact an experienced attorney who can assist you in understanding your rights.

 Fresno domestic violence lawyer

 The Law Office of Gregory W. Fox has the experience and resources you need in fighting a domestic abuse charge.
 Mr. Fox will fight for your rights from arraignment to trial, helping to clear your name and reunite you with your family.
-Contact domestic violence lawyer Gregory W. Foxtoday at (559) 222-5800 to schedule your free consultation, in most instances an appointment can be made for the same day.
+Call today (559) 222-5800 to schedule your free consultation, in most instances, an appointment can be made for the same day.